physrisk/website-source/articles/2016/bandos-imunitetas.md

 \end{equation}

-The modelling might be further complicated by introducing the impact of immunity and vaccination (or drugs) to the probability to get healthy or die.
+The modeling might be further complicated by introducing the impact of immunity and vaccination (or drugs) to the probability to get healthy or die.
 But this complication is not necessary in our case.